Healthdirect Free Australian health advice you can count on.

 How is heel pain treated?

-Initial treatment for heel pain include:
+Initial treatments for heel pain include:

-• anti-inflammatory medicines or painkillers
+• using painkillers such as anti-inflammatory medicines

 • night splints or strapping